 * This is the Professional Version. *

 The bladder is the most frequently injured organ during pelvic surgery.
-Such injuries can occur during transurethral surgery, colon resection, or gynecologic procedures (most commonly abdominal hysterectomy, cesarean section, pelvic mass excision).
+Such injuries can occur during transurethral surgery, gynecologic procedures (most commonly abdominal hysterectomy, cesarean section, pelvic mass excision), or colon resection.
 Predisposing factors include scarring from prior surgery or radiation therapy, inflammation, and extensive tumor burden.

 Bladder injuries are classified as contusions or ruptures based on the extent of injury seen radiographically.
-Bladder ruptures can be extraperitoneal, intraperitoneal, or both.
+They can be extraperitoneal, intraperitoneal, or both.

-Complications of bladder injuries include uroascites (free urine in the peritoneal cavity) due to intraperitoneal rupture, infection (including sepsis), persistent hematuria, fistula, incontinence, and bladder instability.
-Mortality with bladder rupture approaches 20% due to concomitant organ injuries rather than the bladder injury.
+Complications of bladder injuries include uroascites (free urine in the peritoneal cavity) due to intraperitoneal rupture, infection (including sepsis), persistent hematuria, incontinence, bladder instability and fistula.
+Mortality with bladder rupture approaches 20%; this is due to concomitant organ injuries rather than the bladder injury.

 Bladder injuries occurring during surgery are usually identified intraoperatively.
 Findings can include urinary extravasation, a sudden increase in bleeding, appearance of the bladder catheter in the wound, and, during laparoscopy, distention of the urinary drainage bag with gas.